 Assistive technology

-We recommend you visit DRC assistive technology page for information on assistive technology throughout Cambridge University and for training in its use.
+We recommend you visit the ADRC assistive technology page for information on assistive technology throughout Cambridge University and for training in its use.

 The University Library offers an assistive Technology Room that is available to all Cambridge University students.
 Please see the University Library assistive technology page